mradzinski/kotlin-styleguide/README.md

 * has a `O(1)` complexity
 * is cheap to calculate (or caсhed on the first run)
 * returns the same result over invocations

+## Annotations:

+Since v1.0.6, Kotlin compiler does insert `@Nullable` and `@NotNull` from `org.jetbrains.annotations` in your code, so there's no need to manually add them to your methods.
+Nullability in Kotlin is inferred through the usage of `?` and optionals.

 ## apply